patriciagaruiz/FINANCIAL-DATA-SET/README.md

 1. Offer golden credic card to VIP clients.
 There is a big opportunity since less then 13.10 % of theses clients have credit card.
 And 89.23% of these cards are 'junior' or 'classic', so the bank could offer an upgrade for gold credit card.

-1. Identify potencial clients to offer credit card.
+2. Offer credic card to GOOD clients.
+There is a another big opportunity since less then 13.24 % of theses clients have credit card.
+It means that there are 1,442 good accounts without credit card.
+Analyse if it is possible offer an upgrade for gold credit card for some of them.

-    Currently there are only 892 credits card associated to clients but there are 5,369 clients in database.
+3. Identify potencial regular clients to offer credit card.
+There are 1,998 regular accounts (85.28%) without credit cards.

-2.
+4. There are 32 gold credit card related to regular clients.
+It is necessary a downgrade for 'junior' or 'classic' credit card.

 What percentage of accounts have more than one client accessing the account?
 The disposition table, type column.
 How much of the cards’ information is available in this database, and what are the different kinds of cards offered by the bank?